luketurnerdev/hive-express/README.md

 **Efficiency** depends on the resources used/consumed by the system while providing the required functionality. "[D]isk space, memory, network etc. provides a good indication of this characteristic" (Buenaflor).
 Big part of usability hinges on this feature, as we can see in the following example:

-Imagine the Hiver takes long time to register the attendance of one user, the system won't be easy to use anymore.
+Imagine the Hive takes a long time to register the attendance of one user.
+This would hinder the ease-of-use of the system, as users would become stuck and not know what to do.

 Furthermore, the capacity to isolate and fix a bug is called **maintainability** (or supportability).
 Writing a readable code and keeping it simple helps making our system maintainable (and thus, testable).